oracle/tribuo/docs/HelperPrograms.md

 provenance (perhaps to store some different hash or key, or to only remove paths from a model) then this class should form a useful skeleton for building such functionality.

+### ModelCardCLI

+Found in tribuo-modelcard, `org.tribuo.interop.modelcard.ModelCardCLI` provides a shell for completing model cards by supplying a set of plain text fields.
+This is an interactive way of building up model cards, though it can be done directly by building the `UsageDetails` object itself along with a `ModelCard`.

 ### DescribeConfigurable